TanStack/query/README.md

 }
 ```

-Most of the time, this pattern works well, but if your source query you're using to look up the initial data from is old, you may not want to use the data at all and just fetch from the server.
+Most of the time, this pattern works well, but if the source query you're using to look up the initial data from is old, you may not want to use the data at all and just fetch from the server.
 To make this decision easier, you can use the `queryCache.getQuery` method instead to get more information about the source query, including an `updatedAt` timestamp you can use to decide if the query is "fresh" enough for your needs:

 ```js
 function Todo({ todoId }) {